AHamamd150/MLscanner/README.md

 The package uses SPheno to calculate the physical observables and link the output to HiggsBounds and HiggsSignals programs.

-To use the package please look at
+To use the package please look at [How to run the package](https://github.com/AHamamd150/MLscanner/blob/main/How%20to%20run%20the%20package).

-** Animation to demonstrate how the ML can suggest points in the target region to be accumulated for demo 2&3d functions defined in the paper.
+## Animation to demonstrate how the ML can suggest points in the target region to be accumulated for demo 2&3d functions defined in the paper.

 https://user-images.githubusercontent.com/68282212/175757994-dda3b29f-61fb-45f4-b8ed-c055f9430723.MOV